How to Cure Gum Disease Without a Dentist’s Guidance: A Comprehensive Guide

 The use of tobacco and excessive alcohol has been linked to a myriad of health issues, including gum disease.
 Eliminating these substances can drastically reduce the risk of gum problems and improve overall oral health.

-• Therapies: Various therapies, including nicotine replacement and behavioral therapy, can assist in the quitting process.
+- Therapies: Various therapies, including nicotine replacement and behavioural therapy, can assist in the quitting process.

 Highlighted Fact: A study published in the Journal of Dental Research found that the severity of gum disease decreased after quitting smoking, emphasizing the direct correlation between smoking cessation and improved gum health.